 World Kindness Day 13 November 2020

 World Kindness Day is a global day that aims to create a kinder world and to highlight the value of kindness in society.
-Its mission is to inspire individuals and nations towards greater kindness by increasing the amount of kind acts that take place nationwide and making kindness a greater part of day to day life.
+Its mission is to inspire individuals and nations towards greater kindness by increasing the number of kind acts that take place nationwide and making kindness a greater part of day to day life.

 Many of us aim to show kindness to others and part of World Kindness Day is to pledge a good deed to someone else, but what about being kind to ourselves?
-Being kinder to yourself can help to reduce levels of anxiety and depression as well as improving your ability to cope with everyday life.
+Being kinder to yourself can help to reduce levels of anxiety and depression as well as improve your ability to cope with everyday life.
 It can also boost your self-esteem which in turn improves relationships with others and equips us to deal with new experiences.

 Here are a few ways of being kinder to yourself…….

 Do something you love each day

 Make time for yourself every day – take a lunch break, go for a walk, chat to a friend, carve out some time in the evening or weekend – time for just for you.
 Use it to do something you love doing – not something you should do.…and don’t feel guilty!

 Nobody’s perfect.
 Accept that you will get things wrong sometimes or make the wrong decisions – this is totally normal!
 Focus on what you have done well, acknowledge your achievements and accept compliments when they happen, whether at work or in your private life.